Province of Ourense: Denomination

-Ourense (in Galician) is the official name adopted by Parliament in Spain, according to Law 2/1998.
+Ourense (in Galician) is the official name according to Law 2/1998, 3rd of March.
+The usage of the Spanish spelling, Orense, is common outside Galicia.

 Geography

 Ourense is surrounded by mountains on all sides.
 These mountains historically isolated the province from the more populated Galician coast.
 Until a highway was built in recent years linking Ourense with Vigo in the west and Benavente in the east, the only quick way for people to enter or leave the province was by railway.

 The principal river system is the Miño-Sil, the fertile valleys of which produce corn (maize) and grapes for wine.
 Due to the many rapids these rivers are not navigable, but they have been harnessed for hydroelectric power.
 The Sil flows through a deep canyon and has become a sought-after tourist site for its river cruises and views.

-The Limia River begins north of Xinzo de Limia and flows south towards Portugal; the Lindoso reservoir is on this river as it crosses the border into Portugal.
+The Limia River begins north of Ginzo de Limia and flows south towards Portugal; the Lindoso reservoir is on this river as it crosses the border into Portugal.
 The Tâmega River, another important Portuguese river begins north of Verín.

 The mountainous terrain and isolation have kept the province economically challenged and encouraged much emigration to the rest of Spain and to the New World.
 There is some wine production along the Miño valley and near Verín.
-There is also considerable pig breeding and potato growing, especially around the area of Xinzo da Limia, in the drained lakebed of Antela, which until the 1960s was the largest fresh-water lake in Spain.
+There is also considerable pig breeding and potato growing, especially around the area of Ginzo da Limia, in the drained lakebed of Antela, which until the 1960s was the largest fresh-water lake in Spain.